webspam/hdtSMP64/README.md

 hydrogensaysHDT - Creating this plugin

+aers - that's me :)

-ousnius - fixes and updates
+ousnius - some fixes, and "consulting"